-They became the first string quartet to win the Wigmore Hall Medal in May, 2014.
+In 2014 the Takács became the first string quartet to be awarded the Wigmore Hall Medal.
 The Medal, inaugurated in 2007, recognizes major international artists who have a strong association with the Hall.
-Recipients so far include Andras Schiff, Thomas Quasthoff, Menachem Pressler and Dame Felicity Lott.
-In 2012, Gramophone announced that the Takács was the only string quartet to be inducted into its first Hall of Fame, along with such legendary artists as Jascha Heifetz, Leonard Bernstein and Dame Janet Baker.
+Recipients include Andras Schiff, Thomas Quasthoff, Menahem Pressler and Dame Felicity Lott.
+In 2012, Gramophone announced that the Takács was the first string quartet to be inducted into its Hall of Fame, along with such legendary artists as Jascha Heifetz, Leonard Bernstein and Dame Janet Baker.
 The ensemble also won the 2011 Award for Chamber Music and Song presented by the Royal Philharmonic Society in London.

-The Takács Quartet performed Philip Roth’s Everyman program with Meryl Streep at Princeton in 2014, and again with her at the Royal Conservatory of Music in Toronto in 2015.
-The program was conceived in close collaboration with Philip Roth.
-The Quartet is known for such innovative programming.
+The Takács Quartet is known for innovative programming.
+The ensemble performed a program inspired by Philip Roth’s novel Everyman with Meryl Streep at Princeton in 2014, and again with her at the Royal Conservatory of Music in Toronto in 2015.
 They first performed Everyman at Carnegie Hall in 2007 with Philip Seymour Hoffman.
 They have toured 14 cities with the poet Robert Pinsky, collaborate regularly with the Hungarian Folk group Muzsikas, and in 2010 they collaborated with the Colorado Shakespeare Festival and David Lawrence Morse on a drama project that explored the composition of Beethoven’s last quartets.

 The Takács Quartet appears by arrangement with Christa Phelps Artist Management in London and is represented in France by Satirino.

 Photo © Amanda Tipton